sandangl/eustachian_monument/README.md

     You can set your environment with conda by executing the script: `environment_setup.sh`.
 * Install [Ollama](https://ollama.com/), which is needed for using vision models.
 * You're done!
 Open the `image_reconstruction_pipeline.ipynb` notebook for a fast demonstration.

+## System Requirements

+Our solution needs *a lot* of space in order to host all the needed models, so be sure you have at least **25 GB** of free memory.

+An NVIDIA GPU is not strictly needed, as inference could be made through CPU as well, yet still desirable, as it dramatically decreases image generation time.